anuj846k/FoodWing/readme.md

 ## Q:`Advantages and Disadvantages` of using this `code splitting pattern`?
 A:
 - **Advantages**
-    -`Improved Performance` You can significantly reduce the initial load time of your app.
+    - `Improved Performance` You can significantly reduce the initial load time of your app.
 This is especially beneficial for users with slow internet connections.

     - `Code splitting` encourages you to break your app into smaller, more manageable components, which can make your codebase easier to understand and maintain.